Find gardeners, fast

 The best way to plant a vegetable garden is to plant your veggies in rows with each variety in its own row.
 You can also opt for a winter vegetable container garden.

 To prevent pest infestation, you can plant herbs that are known to repel garden pests.
 Some of the herbs that emit a pungent smell and repel pests include sage, basil, lavender, and oregano.
 The smell is so strong that many pests cannot stand them.
 Other herbs taste terrible and pests avoid them at all costs.

 The process of planting different plants to obtain specific benefits such as pest repelling is called companion planting.
 This is an age-old practice that also improves the health of plants.
 For example, if you live in a cool area, plant peas and broad beans together.
-If you live in Western Australia or other tropical areas, plant tomatoes mixed with carrots and beans.
+If you live in a tropical area, plant tomatoes mixed with carrots and beans.